rjfeeney/ECORAIZ-The_Smart_Planting/README.md

-# EcoRaiz: Smart Planting System
+# EcoRaiz : Smart Planting System 🌿

 **EcoRaiz** is an intelligent planting system designed to help transform dry, barren land into thriving green forests.
 The system uses advanced image processing and environmental analysis to determine the best areas and plant species for cultivation.